Afoma/Beginner-Project-On-Solidity/README.md

 ## `address`
 First, the `address` is a state variable because it is declared in a contract but outside of a function just like we have global variables that are declared outside of a function. represents the owner's address to whom payment is made on the blockchain.
 The `address` is declared `address payable public owner`.
-We can save the owner's address like this by assigning or hardcoding it like this `address payable public owner = Ox...`.
+We can save the owner's address by assigning or hardcoding it like this `address payable public owner = Ox...`.
 However, it's best to make it dynamic, so it is initialised by creating a constructor function.
 ## constructor function
 A few things to know about a constructor function (according to chat gpt):